kubeflow/website/content/en/docs/distributions/aws/deploy/features.md

 Running Kubeflow on AWS gives you the following feature benefits and configuration options:

+> Note: Beginning with v1.3, development for Kubeflow on AWS can be found in the [AWS Labs repository](https://github.com/awslabs/kubeflow-manifests/tree/v1.3-branch).
+Previous versions can be found in the [Kubeflow manifests repository](https://github.com/kubeflow/manifests).

 ## Manage AWS compute environments
 * Provision and manage your **[Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)** clusters with **[eksctl](https://github.com/weaveworks/eksctl)** and easily configure multiple compute and GPU node configurations.
 * Use AWS-optimized container images, based on **[AWS Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/what-is-dlc.html)**, with Kubeflow Notebooks.